espocrm/documentation/user-guide/printing-to-pdf.md

 # Printing to PDF

-Note: This feature is available since EspoCRM version 5.0.5.

 Printing to PDF provides an ability to generate PDF documents with a record data.
 The document content is defined by Template.

-Note: You need to have at least one Template for the entity type of the record you want to print.
+Important: You need to have at least one Template for the entity type of the record you want to print.

 ### Printing single record